 - In conjunction with Google Forwarding Numbers

 You can choose the process that best suits your needs.
-Below overview will outline the setup steps for each method and their pros and cons.
+Below overview will outline the setup steps for each method and their pros, cons and limitations.

 With this method, a tracking number will be assigned to a single AdGroup.
 To track multiple AdGroups, you will need to set up multiple tracking numbers.
 Whenever a new AdGroup is created, you will need to assign the relevant Delacon call extension number to the AdGroup.